Underwater Welding Equipment: Diving Helmet

 • Cameras (pictures and/or video)

+Choose accessories on an as-needed basis, since you won’t know how often you’ll use them for projects.
 Also, technology (especially in cameras) changes rapidly, so the camera you use may not have a good enough recording quality.

-Purchasing your own commercial diving helmet comes with the responsibility to properly maintain it if you want something long lasting.
+Have you ever tried to repair you car engine, and realized it’s a computer problem?
+As grandpa says, “things ain’t what they used to be.”
+Purchasing your own diving helmet comes with the responsibility to properly maintain it if you want something long lasting.

-In your search for the proper head gear, look for commercial diving helmets that are constructed with solid, high quality material and a straightforward design.
+In your search for the proper head gear, look for diving helmets that are constructed with solid, high quality material and a straightforward design.
 The more difficult the helmet is to take apart, the more likely you may break something and or improperly assemble it.

 Simple is better.